microsoft/QuantumKatas/README.md

     .vscode/                   # Metadata used by Visual Studio Code.
     BasicGates.sln             # Visual Studio 2019 solution file.
     BasicGates.csproj          # Project file used to build both classical and quantum code.
-    BasicGates.ipynb           # Jupyter Notebook frontend for this kata.
+    BasicGates.ipynb           # Jupyter Notebook front-end for this kata.

     Tasks.qs                   # Q# source code that you will fill as you solve each task.
     Tests.qs                   # Q# tests that verify your solutions.